nlsfi/avoin-karttakuva.maanmittauslaitos.fi/kiinteisto-avoin/kiinteistojaotus-qgis/README.md

 ![Map window](./images/map_window_screenshot.png)

-<H2>Define</H2>
+<H2>Modify symbology</H2>

 User can check and modify symbology of the vector tiles in QGIS.
-Head to Layer Properties -> Symbology/Labels.Double click a layer and redesign the symbology.
+Head to Layer Properties -> Symbology/Labels.
+Double click a layer and redesign the symbology.

 ![Layer properties](./images/layer_symbology_screenshot.png)